abethcrane/fibonacci-sequins/_posts/2022-11-01-kory-dondzila.md

 I bought the corset and utility bag from [Lady Heather's Fashions](https://www.ladyheathers.com/), who I met at [GenCon](https://www.gencon.com/) back in August.
 She makes leather fashion and accessories, although this particular corset isn't one of her own creations.

 The other interesting piece is the umbrella: it features Cthulhu, and I bought it from [Vermilion Collection](https://shop.vermilion.cc/) (it can also be acquired from [HPLHS](https://store.hplhs.org/collections/apparel)), which I almost always have with me.
-It’s great for blocking the rain as well as the sun, and has become very useful in both regards - immediately upon arriving in St. Louis by Amtrak for Strange Loop it started downpouring.
-I’m pretty sure that the 2 coworkers I was traveling with wished they had an umbrella that day.
+It’s great for blocking the rain as well as the sun, and has become very useful in both regards - for instance, I took the Amtrak to Strange Loop with 2 coworkers, and it started downpouring immediately upon arriving in St. Louis; I’m pretty sure my coworkers wished they had an umbrella that day.

 ### What are the differences for you between working at a consultancy and a product company?